-The AWS Big Data Blog post Twelve Best Practices for Amazon Redshift Spectrum discusses a number of ways for optimising queries running on Redshift Spectrum.
+The AWS Big Data Blog post Best Practices for Amazon Redshift Spectrum discusses a number of ways for optimising queries running on Redshift Spectrum.

 Here I’m verifying ideas from that post, focusing in particular on using Redshift internals such as system views and query plans to confirm how changes in the query execution environment affects query performance, in particular with regards how much data is read from S3 and how much data is passed back to Redshift for further processing.